redshift-s/rancheros-docker-media/README.md

 - [X] Get NextCloud working
 - [X] Configuration to get access to dockers outside network (letsencrypt) (NextCloud)
 - [ ] Add more services to be available otuside network
-- [ ] Use own domain insted of duckdns
+- [ ] Use owned domain insted of duckdns
 - [ ] Change location of config files for database (got a tip that it should not be stored on nfs shares, can create more database locks)
 - [ ] Modify so all config and VM raw file is stored on a different FreeNAS volume (ssd)
 - [ ] Setup resilio-sync
 - [ ] Setup duplicati
 - [ ] Setup lychee or piwigo

 ## Credits
 - Keith Walker's videos on how to get permissions and networking to work (Part 1 and 2):
   + https://www.youtube.com/channel/UCRf6gQ4eg6QE_8UhTrghpPQ

 ### Variables for my system/hardware
 IP to FreeNAS: 10.0.0.113
 Freenas version: 11.2-U3